 Mysteries to Solve

 In the book, The Tarot: A Strange and Wondrous Thing, there is a section titled, “Mysteries in the Cards.”
-It says that the greatest mystery of the Tarot is how and when the trump images were brought together, where it happened and by whom.
-But there are smaller mysteries within the images themselves.
-It is possible that there are people living today whose families loved the cards and passed down information.
-It would have been extremely dangerous to do this while living under the scrutiny of the church that resented anything outside of its teachings.
+It addresses small mysteries in the details within the images in the hope that there are people living today whose families loved the cards and passed down information.
+It would have been extremely dangerous to do this while living under the scrutiny of the Church that resented anything outside of its teachings.
 Still, it is possible.
-Maybe you can add to the precious and growing legacy of information about this wonderful tool for reflection.
+Please, can you add to the precious and growing legacy of information about the cards?

-If you have had a personal inspiration or can contribute a possible interpretation that may be pure conjecture, I’d love to hear it.
-Whatever the case, you will be given credit however you choose—your full name—your first name, city and state OR you can remain anonymous.
+If you have had a personal inspiration or can contribute a possible interpretation, I’d love to hear it.
+Whatever the case, you may remain anonymous OR be given credit as you choose—your first name, city and state—your full name—other.
 Don’t be shy!
 Please email: Annette@ArcanaPress.net ###